anishjha93/zerocode-wiki/YAML-DSL-For-Test-Scenarios.md

 ## Using Array in YAML
 e.g. the API responds with a `person` payload with array of `addresses`.

+> In an YAML file if the line starts with a `-` mark, then the containing element is an `array`.

 ```yaml
 ---
 scenarioName: "A simple GET API Scenario" #comments allowed